groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Encapsulated PostScript File (.eps) describes an Encapsulated PostScript language program that describes the appearance of a single page.
+Represents an Encapsulated PostScript File (.eps), which describes an Encapsulated PostScript language program that defines the appearance of a single page.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/page-description-language/eps